Last update 1/18/21

-As of September 27, the following businesses are still closed under state
+As of January 18, 2021, the following businesses are still closed under

-including movie theaters, live performance theaters, concert venues, festivals,
+live performance theaters, concert venues, festivals, racetracks, and

-racetracks, and professional sports leagues (training only); family entertainment
+professional sports leagues (training only); family entertainment centers

-centers such as bowling alleys, arcades, miniature golf and batting cages;
+such as indoor bowling alleys, arcades, miniature golf and batting cages;

-indoor and outdoor playgrounds except those at school or childcare centers;
+indoor playgrounds except those at school or childcare centers; public

-public hot tubs and saunas.
-All travel has been banned by foot, bicycle,
+hot tubs and saunas.
+All travel has been banned by foot, bicycle, motorcycle,

-motorcycle, car or public transit unless the individual is engaged in
+car or public transit unless the individual is engaged in an essential

 Additional information is in the latest

-City of Los Angeles Public Order update and on the
+City of Los Angeles Public Order update (updated December 31), in the LA County

 LA County Roadmap to Recovery page.